- Schedule Finder

 General Education Requirement Course Search

-The General Education Requirement Course Search helps you to find all open courses that meet selected General Education Requirements.
+The General Education Requirement Course Search helps you to find open courses that meet selected General Education Requirements.
 For example, if you want to take an Individuals and Societies (I&S) course, but don’t know exactly which one, you can search for all open I&S courses between selected times and find out all your options.

 When you click the button “Find Open Courses,” the computer will return a list of currently open courses that fit your criteria.
 A couple of things to note: